timmywil/jquery.minlight/README.md

 # jQuery minLight lightbox plugin

-minLight is meant to create the most common, simple lightboxes.
+minLight is meant to create the most common, simple lightboxes that use a customizable fading animation.

 ## Usage